A Survey on Deep Learning Event Extraction: Approaches and Applications: Introduction

-We focus on schema-based event extraction, which has a lot of works and is a relatively mature research taxonomy.
-Schema-based event extraction discovers event mentions from text and extracts events containing event triggers and event arguments.
-Event mentions are sentences containing one or more triggers and arguments.
+Deep learning event extraction on general domain has a lot of work and has been a relatively mature research taxonomy.
+It discovers event mentions from texts and extracts events containing event triggers and event arguments, where event mentions are termed as sentences containing one or more triggers and arguments.
 Event extraction requires to identify the event, classify event type, identify the argument, and judge the argument role.
-Trigger identification and event classification can be classified as the event detection task \cite{DBLP:conf/kdd/LiCYPGZ20, DBLP:conf/sigir/LiaoZLZT21, DBLP:conf/acl/LinLHS19a, DBLP:conf/www/CaoPWDLY21}.
-Argument identification and argument role classification can be defined as an argument extraction task.
-The event classification is a multi-label text classification \cite{DBLP:conf/acl/AlyRB19, DBLP:conf/acl/ChalkidisFMA19, DBLP:conf/kdd/ChangYZYD20} task to classify the type of each event.
-The role classification task is a multi-classification task based on word pairs, determining the role relationship between any pair of triggers and entities in a sentence.
-Therefore, event extraction can depend on the results of some NLP tasks such as named entity recognition (NER) \cite{DBLP:conf/acl/LiFMHWL20, DBLP:conf/acl/YuBP20, DBLP:conf/acl/LinLSMHSR20}, semantic parsing \cite{DBLP:conf/acl/CaoZYLMZCY20, DBLP:conf/acl/Stengel-EskinWZ20, DBLP:conf/aaai/AbdelazizRKRG21}, and relation extraction \cite{DBLP:conf/aaai/ChenSLTSCZ21, DBLP:conf/aaai/AhmadPC21, DBLP:conf/aaai/SunZMM021}.
+Specifically, trigger identification and trigger classification are usually formed as the event detection task \cite{DBLP:conf/kdd/LiCYPGZ20, DBLP:conf/sigir/LiaoZLZT21, DBLP:conf/acl/LinLHS19a, DBLP:conf/www/CaoPWDLY21}, while argument identification and argument role classification are usually defined as an argument extraction task.
+The trigger classification is a multi-classification classification \cite{DBLP:conf/acl/AlyRB19, DBLP:conf/acl/ChalkidisFMA19, DBLP:conf/kdd/ChangYZYD20} task to classify the type of each event.
+The role classification task is a multi-class classification task based on word pairs, determining the role relationship between any pair of triggers and entities in a sentence.
+From a technical perspective, event extraction can depend on some other foundational natural language processing (NLP) tasks such as named entity recognition (NER) \cite{DBLP:conf/acl/LiFMHWL20, DBLP:conf/acl/YuBP20, DBLP:conf/acl/LinLSMHSR20}, semantic parsing \cite{DBLP:conf/acl/CaoZYLMZCY20, DBLP:conf/acl/Stengel-EskinWZ20, DBLP:conf/aaai/AbdelazizRKRG21}, and relation extraction \cite{DBLP:conf/aaai/ChenSLTSCZ21, DBLP:conf/aaai/AhmadPC21, DBLP:conf/aaai/SunZMM021}.